Why F.Y.E. Motorsports Was

 Association (NLRA), the American Sprint Car Series (ASCS), the World

-Dirt Racing League (WDRL), the Northern Allstar Late Model Series (NALMS), the DIRT Modified Series (DIRT), the
+Dirt Racing League (WDRL), the Northern Allstar Late Model Series

-(NASCAR), the Western Dirt Late Model Tour (WDLMT), the Desert Dwarf Car
+(BRA), the Western Dirt Late Model Tour (WDLMT), the Desert Dwarf Car

 Series (DDS), 600 Racing's Legend Series, the United States Auto Club

-Racing Association, WISSOTA Promoter’s Association and unsanctioned
+Racing Association (DTRA), WISSOTA Promoter’s Association and unsanctioned

 events across the United States.